nicksergeant/slacktapped/README.md

 ## Setup

+1. Apply for an <a href="https://untappd.com/api/">Untappd API application</a>.
+   Sadly this seems to take a few days.
+2. Create an <a href="https://api.slack.com/incoming-webhooks">incoming webhook</a>
-1. Create an incoming webhook and point it to the channel of your choosing in your Slack team.
+   and point it to the channel of your choosing in your Slack team.
-2. Create a new Untappd user.
+3. Create a new <a href="https://untappd.com/">Untappd</a> user.
 This user will be a standalone user that the bot will authenticate as.
-3. For any user whose activity you want this bot to post, have that user friend the created Untappd user, and then accept the friendship on Untappd.
+4. For any user whose activity you want this bot to post, have that user "friend" the created Untappd user, and then accept the friendship on Untappd.
-4. Create an <a href="https://untappd.com/api/">Untappd API application</a>.
 5. <a href="https://redislabs.com/redis-cloud">Obtain</a> or deploy a Redis instance.
    Redis is used to keep track of activity that has been posted to Slack.
 6. With your Untappd API credentials, authenticate as your user using the
    <a href="https://untappd.com/api/docs#authentication">"Client Side Authentication" instructions here</a>.
    Make note of the returned `access_token`.
-Currently Untappd does not expire access tokens retrieved in this manner, but we hope to implement proper OAuth in the future.
+Currently Untappd does not expire access tokens retrieved in this manner, but we may implement proper OAuth support for Slacktapped in the future.
 7. Deploy this bot to Heroku or <a href="http://dokku.viewdocs.io/dokku/">Dokku</a>, by following the instructions below.